jforbes14/eechidna/README.md

-  - [Getting Australian electoral maps](articles/getting-ozShapefiles.html): details the process to produce useable electoral maps from the original shapefiles.
+  - [Getting Australian electoral maps](articles/getting-ozShapefiles.html): details the process to produce usable electoral maps from the original shapefiles.

 Additionally, there is a vignette on how we have imputed electoral Census data in election years for which a Census does not exactly align.